viraj2712/plugin-api.go.cd/source/includes/analytics/_044_link_external.md

 ## go.cd.analytics.v1.link-external

 Any links opened directly from the plugin's front-end will open inside the iframe.
 For security reasons, the iframe cannot affect the navigation of the parent GoCD window directly.
-So, the iframe can send a message with the key `go.cd.analytics.v1.link-external` to the parent window to link to a page outside of GoCD.
+Instead, the iframe can send a message with the key `go.cd.analytics.v1.link-external` to the parent window to link to a page outside of GoCD.
 The parent window will open the page in a new tab.

 > An example message from iframe to parent window to link to an external page -